November Project: History

 Founded by Brogan Graham and Bojan Mandaric, both Northeastern crew alumni, the group was started as a way to keep working out through Boston's cold winter months.
 The pair made a pact to continue to meet at 6:30 am every day through the month of November.

-Since that original promise, the group has grown to hundreds of members who exercise multiple times a week in a number of cities around the United States, Canada, Asia and Europe.
+The group grew to hundreds of members who exercise multiple times a week in a number of cities around the United States, Canada, Asia and Europe.
 Membership is open and free to the general public.
-The group employs several recruiting strategies including a blog, a Facebook page, and a Twitter account, in addition to various media outlets including Runner's World magazine, the Boston Globe, and NPR.
+Various media outlets discussed or featured photos of the club, including Runner's World magazine, the Boston Globe, and NPR.

 The group selected specific locations within the city of Boston (as well as immediate communities such as Brookline and Cambridge) for its workouts.
 The standard locations include Harvard Stadium for its stairs, and Corey Hill Outlook Park (also known as "Summit Ave.") in Brookline.

 Locations

-As of 1 June 2022, November Project is active in 58 locations across the world:
+As of 1 June 2022, November Project was active in 58 locations across the world: